top of page

 Jason Steinhauer is a bestselling author, public historian, podcast host, founder of the

-History Communication Institute, creator of History Club, Global Fellow at The Wilson Center, Senior Fellow at the Foreign Policy Research Institute, and an expert speaker on disinformation and media literacy for the U.S. Department of State.
+History Communication Institute, Global Fellow at The Wilson Center, Senior Fellow at the Foreign Policy Research Institute, and an expert speaker on disinformation and media literacy for the U.S. Department of State.

 He is an adjunct professor at the Maxwell School for Citizenship & Public Affairs at the Center for Strategic and International Studies (CSIS) in Washington, D.C., teaching a course on bringing history into policymaking.